-What’s Being Discussed — And Why It Matters for Parker Fire District Residents
+What’s Being Discussed — And Why It Matters for Parker Sewer and Fire Subdistrict Residents

-City and county leaders are exploring service consolidation and annexation options that could significantly change how fire and emergency services are delivered within the Parker Fire District.
+City and county leaders are exploring service consolidation and annexation options that could significantly change how fire and emergency services are delivered within the Parker Sewer and Fire Subdistrict.

-While consolidation is often framed as “efficiency,” there is no documented service or infrastructure failure within the Parker Fire District that justifies removing control from the community that paid for these systems.
+While consolidation is often framed as “efficiency,” there is no documented service or infrastructure failure within the Parker Sewer and Fire Subdistrict that justifies removing control from the community that paid for these systems.

 In practice, consolidation often results in: